-Temporary sign: A sign designed, and constructed of lightweight materials to allow for ease of removal, relocation, storage, and disposal, and which is not intended to be a permanent fixture used on a short-term basis.
-All temporary signs, except for Village informational signs municipal service signs, must be set back a minimum of ten (10) feet from the right-of-way or property line, whichever is further from the adjacent roadway.
+Temporary sign: A sign designed, constructed, and intended to be used on a short-term basis.
+All temporary signs, except for Village informational signsmunicipal service signs, must be set back a minimum of ten (10) feet from the right-of-way or property line, whichever is further from the adjacent roadway.